mlowen/CommonMark.Editor/README.md

 <div data-bind="commonMarkEditor: { value: observable, inline: true, title: 'Inline title' }">
 ```

 All of the options with the exception of `text` are respected.
+The `inline` option can be assigned to an observable like the `value` option, doing so will allow to control if the editor is in 'inline' mode as if thh `inline(boolean)` method had been called.

 Like the main library the knockout bindings will expose as an AMD module if possible.

 ### Issues